The self-care guide to V-Day

 If you can swing a day or overnight trip, travel somewhere you’ve never been to, or explore new parts of your city.

 A lot of people recharge by connecting with nature.
-Spend the day hiking a favorite trail of yours, or try a new one.
+Spend the day hiking your favorite trail, or try a new one.

 If you choose to give back to others on Valentine’s Day, you can volunteer at a food bank, a homeless shelter, or an animal shelter.
 This is a great way to attend to your spiritual self-care.